CapPasCap99/3D_Unreplicated_MaxEnt/README.md

 # MaxEnt-Chromosome-Caulobacter
-Monte Carlo algorithm to derive a Maximum Entropy model of chromosome organization from Hi-C data For more information on this procedure, see 'Learning the distribution of single-cell chromosome conformations in bacteria reveals emergent order across genomic scales', Messelink et al., 2021, Nature Communications.
+Monte Carlo algorithm to derive a Maximum Entropy model of chromosome organization from Hi-C data.

+For more information on this procedure, see 'Learning the distribution of single-cell chromosome conformations in bacteria reveals emergent order across genomic scales', Messelink et al., 2021, Nature Communications.